Residence time: Pharmacology

 A large class of drugs are enzyme inhibitors that bind to enzymes in the body and inhibit their activity.
 In this case it is the drug-target residence time (the length of time the drug stays bound to the target) that is of interest.
+The residence time is defined as the reciprocal value of the koff rate constant (residence time = 1/koff).
 Drugs with long residence times are desirable because they remain effective for longer and therefore can be used in lower doses.
 This residence time is determined by the kinetics of the interaction, such as how complementary the shape and charges of the target and drug are and whether outside solvent molecules are kept out of the binding site (thereby preventing them from breaking any bonds formed), and is proportional to the half-life of the chemical dissociation.
 One way to measure the residence time is in a preincubation-dilution experiment where a target enzyme is incubated with the inhibitor, allowed to approach equilibrium, then rapidly diluted.
 The amount of product is measured and compared to a control in which no inhibitor is added.

 Residence time can also refer to the amount of time that a drug spends in the part of the body where it needs to be absorbed.
 The longer the residence time, the more of it can be absorbed.
 If the drug is delivered in an oral form and destined for the upper intestines, it usually moves with food and its residence time is roughly that of the food.
 This generally allows 3 to 8 hours for absorption.
 If the drug is delivered through a mucous membrane in the mouth, the residence time is short because saliva washes it away.
 Strategies to increase this residence time include bioadhesive polymers, gums, lozenges and dry powders.